henrform/DLNLP_25W_Group4/README.md

 ## Extensions
 ### Extending TinyBERT with K-Prune

-This repository contains our experimental extension of **TinyBERT** by integrating **K-Prune**, a structured pruning method, to further improve model efficiency while preserving performance.
+This section contains our experimental extension of **TinyBERT** by integrating **K-Prune**, a structured pruning method, to further improve model efficiency while preserving performance.
 To obtain this our referenced paper and their repository

 ### Motivation